 Snowfall: 396”

-Daily Lift Ticket: $75
+Daily Lift Ticket: $109

-Old School Days: $40 (Valid every Tuesday, Wednesday & Thursday, starting January 9, 2018, excluding February 20, 21 & 22, 2018)
+Old School Days: $69 (Valid every Tuesday, Wednesday & Thursday, starting January 7, 2025, excluding February 18, 19, 20, 2025)

 Northeast

-Mt Abram Maine
+Mt.
+Abram Maine

 Being the largest doesn’t mean it’s the best or even the most desirable.
 Only a few miles outside the town of Bethel, this family run ski area is a great illustration of this.
 It was the first in Maine to offer a Boundary to Boundary policy.
 What does that mean?
 Well, it signifies that if you see a set of ski tracks go into the woods, you can follow them.
 All they ask is for you to use good judgement and ski with a friend.
-From perfect groomers to sweet tree lines, this ski area offers as much as the big boys in the region.
-Another interesting fact is all the trails at Mt Abram were named by the creator of Rocky & Bullwinkle, Jay Ward.
-So, get your Boris or Natasha on and get some turns in!

 Facts: